 According to an ancient legend from the Veneto in northern Italy, on the night of 17 January animals acquired the ability to speak.
 On this night each year, it is said that people were kept away from stables because to hear the animals talk was considered a bad omen.

-For details of the event see AIA website.
+For full details of the event see AIA website.